linebg

 Who are the applicants and borrowers from AP Capital mortgage fund?

-Our underwriting team has seen a variety of applicant types over our 16 year history and nearly 2,000 mortgages funded.
+Our underwriting team has seen a variety of applicant types over our 17 year history and nearly 2,200 mortgages funded.
 The first category of borrower is business-for-self individuals that fall outside of conventional bank underwriting guidelines.
-Through tax planning, these applicants are able to justify higher interest rates from AP Capital as these higher costs are often offset through business/personal income allocations and associated taxes.
+Through tax planning, these applicants can justify higher interest rates from AP Capital as these higher costs are often offset through business/personal income allocations and associated taxes.
 The second category of borrowers are those that otherwise could qualify with a bank lender, however, given time urgency, they come to AP as funding can occur in as little as 2 to 3 business days.
-The third category of borrowers are investor-class and the business model of these applicants is based around generating capital gains in their real estate portfolio.
+The third category of borrowers are investor-class and the business model of these applicants is based on generating capital gains in their real estate portfolio.
 They often do not show consistent taxable income year over year, leaving bank financing challenging.
 AP is able to leverage their real estate assets to provide well secured loans.
 A fourth category includes a few different scenarios where second mortgages may be secured.
 These include applicants requiring debt consolidations or bridge financing solutions.
 A common scenario is where breaking or refinancing an existing fixed rate bank mortgage may be cost prohibitive when compared to securing an AP Capital second mortgage.

 While borrower scenarios vary, our priority is in securing mortgages against marketable properties at conservative loan to values.